plow-technologies/onping-templates/arduino_mqtt_project/README.md

 * [Step 2, selecting the Feather 32u4](https://learn.adafruit.com/adafruit-feather-32u4-basic-proto/using-with-arduino-ide)
 </details>

-You'll also need to download the external libraries used in the project
+<h4>You'll also need to download the external libraries used in the project</h4>

 * Go to Sketch > Include Library > Manage Libraries